In addition to our curriculum, we also incorporate the following;

 The Barn at Easington is set within a beautiful thirty acre farm on the east coast and at the edge of Hawthorn Dene.

 Recognising that some of our children may never have been to the theatre before, we fundraise money with families to be able to take all our children to see a production at Christmas.
 We travel on a coach, using a local company from Wingate, to either the Gala Theatre in Durham, The Arc at Stockton, or sometimes to one of the theatres in Newcastle.
-This is a very special visit that introduces our children to amateur dramatics.
+This is a very special visit that introduces our children to performing arts.

 museums and galleries

-Although we don’t plan in visits to museums or galleries, we seize opportunities to take small groups of children to such places, in line with current projects or special interests.
+Although we don’t routinely plan visits to museums or galleries, we seize opportunities to take small groups of children to such places, in line with current projects or special interests.
 A typical example of this would be when we took a group of children interested in dinosaurs to visit the Discovery Museum in Newcastle.